Community Music School

 UGA Community Music School

 The UGA Community Music School is an outreach program of the Hugh Hodgson School of Music, designed to bring musical instruction to community members of all ages in and around the Athens area.
 The arts are an indispensable need not only for the education of children but also for the enrichment and quality of life of adults.
 The program welcomes all types of students - regardless of age or ability level.
-A member of the National Guild of Community Schools of the Arts, the UGA Community Music School shares with other guild schools the mission of providing quality instruction in the arts to all who seek it.

 The CMS offers private instruction in piano, voice, guitar, strings, brass, woodwinds, percussion, music theory, and music composition.
 In addition to private lessons, CMS offers group classes, music ensembles, and music theory lessons to all who aspire to enhance their musical knowledge and ability.